pH-7/OutstandingGitPractices/readme.md

 ## Git commits 🎨

 ✅ Each commit should be small and fix only one thing per commit, not more.

-Following this good rule, if your commit message contains the word `and` or `+`, that means you try to commit multiple changes in one commit and you shouldn’t ❌
+Following this important rule, if your commit message contains the word `and` or `+`, that means you are trying to commit multiple changes in one commit and you shouldn’t ❌

 This rule is not just there to be nice.
 When you need to revert or cherry-pick a commit from your git history, the fact that one commit only contains one specific update really helps.